Levi and Linda Maaia continue the tradition, started by Linda’s father John Donofrio, Jr., of connecting homes and businesses in the East Bay.

 She added that at early regulatory hearings, he was often the one who knew the most about this then emerging technology.

-In spite of increased competition, Full Channel is still the entrenched local provider with a more than 30-year history of serving the community.
+In spite of increased competition, Full Channel is still the entrenched local provider with a 35-year history of serving the community.
 The company has always been an early supporter of innovative technologies.

 “Full Channel was the first company in the state to offer pay-per-view,” explained Full Channel Labs president Levi Maaia.
-“In mid-1982, Full Channel was among very few cable providers to choose addressable cable boxes, to offer premium services with the press of a button.”
+“In mid-1982, Full Channel was among very few providers to choose addressable converters, to offer premium services with the press of a button.”

-Linda added that her father was also an early adopter of high-speed Internet cable modem technology.
+Linda added that her father was also an early adopter of high-speed Internet technology on the Full Channel network.

 “I’m in awe of what my father created from nothing,” Linda said.
 “For me, it’s amazing that he could have a vision of what the future might be, and then make that happen at a grass-roots level.”